sakuragi97/NLP-Fake-News/README.md

 ### This project has been made under university projects
 ### Notebook Documentation has been made in french language
+### The Project Contain a Video Demonstration in French Language

 ## Documentation
 ---